KoobDS/research-hub/README.md

 ## Oak Ridge National Laboratory - Geospatial Data Modeling Group

 ### Improving US power outage prediction and response (May 2025 - Present).
-- Demonstrated the strength of clustering power outage events to better understand scope and duration tendencies (writing manuscript).
+- Developed a method for categorizing extreme energy outage events to improve grid resilience using unsupervised learning.
+Wrote a manuscript as first-auther (under internal review).
-- Developing prediction models considerate of outage clusters for improved Department of Energy forecasting, risk assessment, and response.
+- Developing an integrated pipeline using outage clusters and deep learning-based prediction methods for improved Department of Energy forecasting, risk assessment, and response.

 ## Oak Ridge National Laboratory - GeoAI Group